ewave-com/devbox-linux/_doc/how-to-articles/how_to_use_platform_tools.md

 ### Command `magento2:setup:finalize`

-This command performs last actions for local development.
+This command performs final actions for local development.
 It optionally calls (will ask for your confirmation):
 - set magento mode to 'developer' using `bin/magento deploy:mode:set developer`
 - enables all modules in case 'config.php' is missing using command `bin/magento module:enable --all`